d2ep4k/test1/README.md

 # test1
 ## functional requirements
 - multiple users can create acc
-- users can post blog
+- user can post blog
+- user can follow other users (publish - subscriber model)